ependes-observatory/ependes-landscape/README.md

 * Version 1.3.1, 2012-12-29: Localisation added (en, fr, de, it)
 * Version 1.4, 2015-06-14: Gazetteer files added (en, fr, de), orientation fixed
 * Version 1.4.1, 2017-03-12: Gazetteer file added (it), some other minor changes
+* Version 1.5, 2017-03-12: Refactoring project

 ## Description

 This high resolution landscape shows the panorama visible from the roof of the [Observatoire Astronomique Robert A. Naef in Épendes](http://www.observatoire-naef.ch/), near Fribourg, Switzerland ([lat.
 46°45'45"N, long.
 7°08'22"E, alt.
 700 m](http://toolserver.org/~geohack/geohack.php?params=46.76236_N_7.13938_E)).

-## Files
+## Version and files

+This landscapes comes in two different versions: __spherical__ (aka _single panorama_) and __old-style__ (or _multiple image_).

+You should use the spherical one, unless you run some older configuration, where spherical landscape doesn't display because of low memory on the graphic chip.
+In this case, use the old-style version.

+### Spherical landscape

 This file (`README.md`) should have come in a zip file with some others.
-Here is a listing of all the files which should be in the zip file:
+Here is a listing of all the files which should be in the zip file of the pherical landscape:

 *  `README.md` (this file)
 *  `landscape.ini`